evallen/ntpescape/notes.md

 Todo
 ====

-* Have receiver send a plausible response back.
-    * ACKs?

 * Have a way to vary the keys.

-* Fix issue if there's an odd-length payload to send

 * Add different options:
     * Different payload lengths / locations per message